spotinst/help/src/docs/ocean/getting-started/aks/README.md

 Before initiating the import process, make sure that Ocean has the necessary permissions to create and update node pools for autoscaling.
 Verify your IAM permissions at both the subscription and resource group levels.
 Specifically, confirm that you have the required permissions for the Ocean AKS product.

-1. In the *Create Ocean Cluster* wizard, select your Azure resource group from the *Resource Group* drop-down list.
+1. In the Create Ocean Cluster wizard, select your Azure resource group from the **Resource Group** drop-down menu.
-2. Select your cluster name from the *AKS Cluster Name* drop-down list.
+2. Select your cluster name from the **AKS Cluster Name** drop-down menu.

    *  If you have multiple clusters in the resource group, you must import them one at a time.